NorSC/supervisor-search/_supervisors/ammar-belatreche.md

 office_hours: >-
   Drop in hours:  Monday: 12.00-13.00  and  Tuesday: 13.00-14.00

-  Also, you can email me anytime to arrange a meeting online via Ms Teams or in person (my office is: ELB 205).
+  You can also email me anytime to arrange a meeting online via Ms Teams or in person (my office is: ELB 205).
 research_group: Intelligent Systems Research Group
 research_themes:
   - Artificial Intelligence